saschazar21/thesis/README.md

 ## Abstract

-Whereas modern content management systems provide a solid environment for dynamic content creating and editing, their dependency on external ser- vices like database services or authentication providers often complicate their abilities to scale.
-Additional duties for keeping them responsive in larger ecosystems are therefore often responsible for slowing down the over- all workflow of a developer.
+Whereas modern content management systems provide a solid environment for dynamic content creating and editing, their dependency on external services like database services or authentication providers often complicate their abilities to scale.
+Additional duties for keeping them responsive in larger ecosystems are therefore often responsible for slowing down the overall workflow of a developer.

 Static site generators on the other hand offer an easy solution for steadily growing websites.
-Their only task is to create a full-featured file structure, which contains browser-readable HTML files that do not require any on- the-fly rendering upon request.
-However, static site generators contain a significant drawback, as the rendering mechanism normally cannot distin- guish between already present files and new content.
+Their only task is to create a full-featured file structure, which contains browser-readable HTML files that do not require any on-the-fly rendering upon request.
+However, static site generators contain a significant drawback, as the rendering mechanism normally cannot distinguish between already present files and new content.
 In fact, the build time increases every time a new file is added to the source directory.

 This Master’s thesis therefore tries to compensate the full extent of a complete rebuild every single build cycle by providing a caching mechanism based on a selective approach, together with a remotely working REST API as wrapping interface for user-friendly interaction and improved division of work.

 ## Prerequisites